-For the 2014-2015 school year, the State Council of Higher Education for Virginia awarded eight competitive awards.
+For the 2015-2016 school year, the State Council of Higher Education for Virginia awarded seven competitive awards.
 The professional development grants will be used to increase the academic achievement of all students by helping Virginia schools and school districts improve teacher and principal quality and to ensure that all teachers are highly qualified in the core subjects they teach.

-Abstract: Hampton University will collaborate with Portsmouth Public Schools and the Elizabeth River Project to provide thirty teachers and two mentor teachers with a year-long professional development course, Critical Zone Investigations through Project/Problem-Based Learning.
-The project will consist of: Phase-I, a 2-day residential field study at Kiptopeke Park, where the teachers will learn about the complexities of the critical zone; Phase-II, 14 (3hr) after school sessions emphasizing science content, field investigations, use of technologies for the development of project/problem-based learning modules, and strategies to support literacy instruction in science lessons; Phase-III will consist of a 3-day capstone session at James River Park where the teachers will conduct field investigations and present their final PBL modules for review and discussion.
+Abstract: : Hampton University will collaborate with Portsmouth Public Schools and the Elizabeth River Project to provide thirty middle school teachers and two mentor teachers with a year-long professional development course, Remote Sensing: Eyes on the Critical Zone.
+The project will consist of: Phase-I, a 2-day field study at Kiptopeke Park, where the teachers will conduct field investigations related to the critical zone; Phase-II, 15 (3hr) after school sessions emphasizing: critical zone science content; use of current technologies, including remote sensing, to obtain, analyze and visualize data; place-based field investigations; and strategies to support literacy instruction in science lessons.
+Phase-III will consist of a 3-day capstone at Claytor Lake where teachers will continue field investigations and present their 5E modules for peer review.

 Abstract: As active members of a professional learning community, 28 language arts, mathematics, science, special education, and career and technical education (CTE), and resource teachers from 11 school divisions will collaborate in a week-long professional development workshop in July 2014 and explore research based instructional strategies that facilitate the development of interdisciplinary problem-based (PBL) STEM learning lessons and activities in 2014-15.
 Hummingbird robotics kit and related STEM learning resources will be used in creating PBL activities.
 Teachers will also participate in webinars, online dialogue, and receive classroom support.
 They will showcase their implementation of their lessons, reflection, video cases, and student projects in May 2015.
 Metropolitan Educational Research Consortium will evaluate the program impact and effectiveness through pre- and post-surveys and focus group interviews.